Exercise For Metabolic Syndrome

 If you have metabolic syndrome, you are in a very unhealthy state!
 Fortunately, metabolic syndrome is yet another serious health problem that can be reversed and prevented with a regular exercise program.
 Even brisk walking can be helpful.
 Here are some tips:

-• First, if you currently have metabolic syndrome (or any of the 5 health problems that it represents), check with your personal physician before beginning a new exercise program.
+• See your physician: First, if you currently have metabolic syndrome (or any of the health problems that it represents), check with your personal physician before beginning a new exercise program.

-• After you receive the go-ahead from your physician, buy a good pair of running shoes.
+• Get some running shoes: After you receive the go-ahead from your physician, buy a good pair of running shoes.
 Even if all you do is walk, you’ll appreciate good running shoes.
 Shoes designed for walking are also available.
-But, while it’s acceptable to walk in running shoes, you probably don’t want to run in walking shoes.
+But, while you can walk in running shoes, you probably don’t want to run in walking shoes.
 In other words, you have both options covered with running shoes!

-• Consider buying a heart rate monitor, a pedometer, and/or an activity tracker.
+• Use a heart rate monitor: Consider buying a heart rate monitor, a pedometer, or an activity tracker.
 The heart rate monitor will help you gauge the intensity of your exercise sessions.
 The pedometer or activity tracker will tell you how much activity you get each day.

-• Aerobic exercise is more effective for metabolic syndrome than resistance exercise so start with that.
+• Walk...fast!: Aerobic exercise is more effective than resistance exercise for metabolic syndrome so start with that.
 Go for a brisk walk 5 days per week.
 Brisk walking is described as “walking with a purpose.”
 Swing your arms.
 Get your heart rate up.
 Try to walk for 30 minutes.
 When you can, throw in a short (30-60-second) jog.

-• Once or twice per month, assess your resting heart rate.
+• Monitor your aerobic fitness: As your aerobic fitness improves, your resting heart rate will be slower.
+Once or twice per month, assess your resting heart rate.
 This is best done when you first wake up, even before you sit up in bed.
 As your aerobic fitness improves, your resting heart rate will decrease.
-If your resting heart rate is 70 beats per minute or lower, and you aren’t lightheaded when you stand up, you can feel fairly confident that your cardiovascular health is pretty good.
+If your resting heart rate is 65 beats per minute or lower, and you aren’t lightheaded when you stand up, you can feel fairly confident that your cardiovascular health is pretty good.

-• Eliminate soda pop.
-Be aware of processed foods that contain high-fructose corn syrup and try to minimize those, too.
+• Diet: Eliminate soda pop.
+Be aware of processed foods that contain added sugar and high-fructose corn syrup and try to minimize those, too.
 Also reduce your consumption of other refined carbohydrates.
-Consume healthy fats and make sure you get roughly 1 gram of protein per kilogram of body weight per day.
 Consider following a Mediterranean diet pattern or a plant-based diet like Dr. Joel Fuhrman's "Nutritarian" diet.

 Do this for the rest of your life!